jaechoi2/resume-template/README.md

 # Placeholder Resume TeX

-This directory contains a placeholder copy of the resume TeX files.
+This repository contains a placeholder copy of the resume TeX files.
 The experience role entries have been replaced with generic text.

 ## Compile